art-from-the-machine/Mantella/README.md

 ### Compatability
-- Mantella requires Windows 10 / 11
+- Mantella requires Windows 10 / 11 (it is yet unconfirmed whether it works on Windows 7)
 - Mantella has been confirmed to work with the FUS (by pointing skyrim_folder to Skyrim), Librum (by pointing skyrim_folder to overwrite/root), and Wildlands (by pointing skyrim_folder to Wildlander/SKSE) Wabbajack modlists.
-- If you have the Unofficial Skyrim Special Edition Patch (USSEP) installed, Mantella needs to be loaded after this mod
+- Mantella needs to be loaded after the Unofficial Skyrim Special Edition Patch (USSEP) mod in your load order

 ## Installation
 ### Video Walkthrough